 Middle Eastern-spiced roasted veggies, creamy hummus, chewy baby spinach and crunchy pita bread…

 A perfectly balanced dish for kids and adults.
-Just don’t hezitate to add more chili pepper if you like it spicy 😉
+Just don’t hesitate to add more chili pepper or a spoonful of green harissa paste if you like it spicy 😉

 Health Benefits of Pita Pockets with Roasted Veggies and Hummus

 It is surely healthier than toast bread and brings a nice diversity to the usual diet.